 8. Ride the St. Kitts Scenic Railway

-The St. Kitts railway was used for the sugar industry, but today it is a tourist attraction and goes in a loop around the island.
+The St. Kitts railway was used for the sugar industry, but today it is a tourist attraction takes passengers in a loop around the island.
 Experience St. Kitts in a whole new way on this tourist railway.
 This scenic 3-hour tour takes a loop around St. Kitts and gives you a chance to see stunning views of the island.
 It hits a lot of the top St. Kitts attractions from Conaree Village in the south to Dieppe Bay Town and l Fortress National Park.

 9. Relax at Cockleshell Bay